evkx/evkx.github.io/content/models/skoda/elroq/elroq_60/_index.md

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 1200 kg (2646 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

-### Availability & Pricing
+## Availability & Pricing

-This model had a world premiere on 01.07.2024, and deliveries is expected to start in February 2025.<div class="mt-3 mb-3">
+This model made its world premiere on 01.07.2024, with deliveries anticipated to begin in February 2025.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> SKODA Elroq </strong>
 </a>